-Imple ementa ation S tages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks maintained to ensure that the decks are not washed by wave action.
+Imple ementa ation S tages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines and Remarks maintained to ensure that the decks are not washed by wave action.
 No DCM works should be carried out within 100m to the nearest non-translocatable coral colony / colonies.
 Silt curtains should be employed to enclose DCM field trial and any full scale DCM work to minimize the potential impacts on water aspect.
 A sand blanket is to be placed on top of the marine deposit using tremie pipes prior to the DCM ground treatment to avoid seabed sediment disturbance.
 S5b.8.2.3 Operational Phase Discharges A pipeline drainage system will serve the development area collecting surface runoff from paved areas, roof, etc. Sustainable drainage principle would be adopted in the drainage system design to minimize peak surface runoff, maximize permeable surface and maximize beneficial use of rainwater.
-Within IWMF site / During the operational phase IWMF Operator ~ • WPCO N/A S5b.8.2.4 site / During the operational IWMF Operator ~ √ WPCO; WDO N/A
+Within IWMF site / During the operational phase IWMF Operator V V WPCO N/A S5b.8.2.4 Oil interceptors should be provided in the drainage system of any potentially contaminated areas (such as truck parking area and maintenance workshop) and regularly cleaned to prevent the release of oil products into the storm water drainage system in case of accidental spillages.
+Accidental spillage should be cleaned up as soon as practicable and all waste oils and fuels should be collected and handled in site / During the operational IWMF Operator • WPCO; WDO N/A

-Environmental Protection Imple ementa ation S tages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks compliance with the Waste Disposal Ordinance.
+E Imple ementa ation S tages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks compliance with the Waste Disposal Ordinance.
 S5b.8.2.5 Refuse Entrapment Collection and removal of floating refuse should be performed at regular intervals for keeping the water within the Project site boundary and the neighboring water free from rubbish.
 Within the Project site / During the operational phase IWMF Operator ✓ WPCO N/A S5b.8.2.6 Transportation of bottom ash, fly ash and APC residues to WENT Landfill for disposal Covered container should be used in the shipping of the incineration waste to limit the contact between the incineration waste and the marine water.
 A comprehensive emergency response plan for any accidental spillage should be submitted by the operation contractor to the EPD for agreement before the operation of the facilities.
 Salvage and cleanup action to recover the spilled incineration waste containers following the spillage should be carried out according to the emergency response plan to mitigate the environmental impact in case of spillage.
 Transportat ion of Incineration Ash / During the operational phase IWMF Operator ✓ N/A